Ferratauris/hugo/content/en/linux/lpic-1/1-overview.md

 I will attempt to post at least one article a day, explaining in depth all of the above mentioned parts.

+### Conclusion

+At the end of each article, there will be a conlusion.
+These are the most importandt parts to remember going into an LPIC exam.
+It will contain only bullet points of the most important things.
+Essentially, you can even skip the entire article and only read the conclusion.

 ### Let's get started.